 Stirring the patriotic spirit

 In 1846 J.L.
 Runeberg wrote a poem as the prologue to The Tales of Ensign Stål, an epic poem describing the events of the Finnish War (1808–09).
 According to legend, it took Runeberg’s friend Fredrik Pacius 15 minutes to compose music to go with the poem.
 It eventually became Finland’s national anthem; Runeberg’s words did indeed aim to stir Finland’s patriotic spirit, more than half a century before independence.
 He came to be regarded as Finland’s national poet.

 Many of Runeberg’s works express the patriotic spirit of his fellow Finns.
 He was Finland-Swedish – the term used for Finns whose native language is Swedish, which is one of modern-day Finland’s official languages.
-He lived his early life in central Finland, a mainly Finnish-speaking area, so he was well acquainted with Finnish speakers, as well.
+He lived his early life in central Finland, a mainly Finnish-speaking area, so he was well acquainted with Finnish speakers, too.
 Although he tried his hand as a playwright, he won lasting fame as a lyric poet whose work is often compared to that of the great European romantic poets.

 In a more modern twist, the Finnish folk metal band Ensiferum quotes one of his poems in a song.
 If Runeberg were alive today, he might well be a socially conscious hip-hop performer or a rapper in the style of Finnish artists such as Paleface or Asa.

 Behind every great man, or at least beside every great man, there’s a great woman.
 Runeberg’s wife, Fredrika Runeberg, was a writer herself, a pioneer of Finnish historical novels.
 She managed the Runeberg household and their eight children in Porvoo, a picturesque seaside town 50 kilometres (30 miles) east of Helsinki.